-In redesigning their developmental math sequence, NCAT's partner institutions have found that the Emporium Model has consistently produced spectacular gains in student learning and impressive reductions in instructional costs.
-These institutions have found that two versions of the Emporium Model have been successful: a fixed version and a combination of a fixed and a flexible version.
-In both versions, mandatory attendance (e.g., a minimum of three hours weekly) in a computer lab or computer classroom ensures that students spend sufficient time on task and receive on-demand assistance when they need it.
-(At most four-year institutions, a flexible version of the Emporium Model has predominated.
-This means that even though a minimum number of lab hours are mandatory, they may be completed at any time-at the student's convenience.
-In addition, mandatory group meetings enable instructors to (1) follow up when testing has identified weaknesses, (2) emphasize particular applications, or (3) build community among students and with instructors.)
+In redesigning their math courses, NCAT's partner institutions have found that the Emporium Model has consistently produced spectacular gains in student learning and impressive reductions in instructional costs.
+These institutions have found that three versions of the Emporium Model have been successful: (1) a flexible version, (2) a fixed version, and (3) a combination of a fixed and flexible version.
+In all versions, mandatory attendance (e.g., a minimum of three hours weekly) in a computer lab or computer classroom ensures that students spend sufficient time on task and receive on-demand assistance when they need it.

+Flexible Attendance: A minimum number of lab hours are mandatory, but they may be completed at any time at the student's convenience.
+In addition, mandatory weekly group meetings outside of a computer lab enable instructors to [1] follow up where testing has identified weaknesses, [2] make connections among concepts, [3] emphasize particular applications or [4] build community among students and with instructors.